Inevitable-debug/airbnb-clone/README.md

 Above is a picture of how the merge editor looks like.
 Incoming changes are either integrated or rejected into the existing codebase.
 Once these issues are resolved, it should be possible to merge the branch in question or re-commit.

+Run:

+`npm audit fix`

+to fix any errors associated with installation.